Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization

-\esub Equality \eqref{eq:BF-affine} holds because $\twostageLDRBF(\xisupt)$ is affine.
-Inequality \eqref{eq:LP-convex} follows from the convexity of the linear minimization problem (by the fixed recourse assumption), since $\xiparrand$ appears only on the right-hand-sides of constraints and $x^r_t$ are continuous (by the continuous recourse assumption).
+\esub Equality \eqref{eq:BF-affine} holds because $\twostageLDRBF_{\crev t}(\xisupt)$ is affine in $\xisupt$.
+Inequality \eqref{eq:LP-convex} follows from the convexity of the optimal value of the inner minimization problem {\crev as a function of $\xiT$, since uncertainty} appears only on the right-hand-sides of constraints and {\crev recourse variables} are continuous {\crev by assumption}.

-Now, let $\XiExt$ be the set of extreme points of $\xisupp$ if it is a polyhedron, or that of its convex-hull $\conv{\xisupp}$ if it is a finite discrete set.
+Now, let $\XiExt$ be the set of extreme points of $\xisupp$.
 In maximization of a convex function over a compact polyhedral set, there is an optimal solution that is an extreme point \citep{hendrix2010introduction}.
 Then, the two-stage problem becomes: